Blog Posts

 Tanah Lot Bali

 Tanah Lot is one of the most iconic temples in Bali which is located on a rock and is surrounded by the waves of the high seas that constantly crash against the bottom.
-This temple is located in Beraban village, Tabanan regency, which is about 20km northwest of Kuta.
-The Tanah Lot temple is beautiful during the day against a backdrop of the blue ocean and sky, but the view is most dramatic at sunset with its silhouette creating one of Bali’s paintings.
+This temple is located in Beraban village, Tabanan Regency, which is about 20km northwest of Kuta.
+You can admire the beauty of the temple right from the beach.

 The Mountains